 Rental rebates are assessed when you first sign up as a tenant.
 You are then required to re-apply for rental rebate subsidy at regular intervals.
 This time period is dependent on the type of income received.
-If your family circumstances or household income changes, you are required to notify Territory Housing and apply for a reassessment of your rental rebate.
+If your family circumstances or household income changes, you are required to notify Department of Housing and apply for a reassessment of your rental rebate.

 This is determined on a range of criteria and is reviewed on a case-by-case basis.

 A tenant whose income rises above the set limits may remain in their house for the duration of the fixed term lease but will be charged public housing market rent.
 This is because tenants whose household income is above these limits are deemed to be able to afford the nationally accepted benchmark for rent, without receiving a rebate or discount.

 Some tenants, whose income has increased, may also be eligible for participation in the Employment Incentive Scheme.